Marine Solar Power

-We offer a variety of solar panels to fit your installation and energy needs
+We offer multiple brands of solar panels to fit your installation and energy needs

 Solbian– semi-flexible, powerful and lightweight panels that can be added directly (with Velcro or zippers) to canvas dodgers or biminis.
 They can be mounted on a curved deck.
 They are the lightest panels available.
 The SP137 (137W) weighs 4.5lbs!

 Solara– For walk on applications, Solara offers very rugged, semi-flexible marine solar panels with non-skid in a variety of sizes.
 Solara also offers hard glass panels using SunPower cells for mounting where flexibility is not necessary and saving weight is not a priority including davits and railings.

 The solar charge controller is what converts the power coming from the panel into power that can be used to efficiently charge your battery.
 If your panel voltage is higher than your battery voltage, then you require a step-down controller with the proper ratings for your array.
 If the panel voltage is less than the battery voltage, you will need a boost controller.

 - Genasun MPPT (Maximum Power Point Tracking)-for arrays up to 140W, these are the smallest, lightest, and most efficient MPPT’s.
 Also for use with any panel that has a lower voltage than the battery requiring a voltage “boost”.